PIPA Prize: PIPA

+From 2010 to 2018, the winner received a donation of R$130.000,00 (R$12,000.00 being awarded to the artist when selected as a finalist).
+Part of that amount was used to fund an artistic residency programme, for three months, at Residency Unlimited, New York[10].

+Since the postponed exhibition in 2020, the PIPA Board has taken over the selection process for Awarded Artists.
+Four winners are chosen from the artists selected by the Nominating Committee.

 PIPA Online

 Category in which all artists from the current edition can participate.
 The winner is chosen by the public in an online voting.
 The most voted artist by the end of the 2nd round receives a donation of R$15.000,00.

 From 2012 onward, the voting process happens in two shifts: artists that receive more than 500 votes on the first round go on to the second one, where a winner is determined.
 First place wins a cash prize of R$10,000, the runner-up receives R$5,000.

 From 2014 to 2016, the winning artist would also participate in a two month long art residency at Instituto Sacatar, in Bahia.

 In 2014 and 2015, the Online category was split up into two distinct categories: PIPA Online, where a juri determined the winner among all nominated artists; and PIPA Popular Online, where the winning artists was selected by popular vote on the award's website.

-In 2016, PIPA Online returns to have one category only, awarding the first and the second most voted artists with R$ 10.000 and R$ 5.000, respectively.
+In 2016, PIPA Online returns to have one category only, awarding the first and the second most voted artists with R$10.000 and R$5.000, respectively.

 In 2018, a change was made in the voting system: a minimum of three mandatory votes was established.
-The three-votes system was thought to encourage the public to search more and more about the artist’s work, allowing artists who live outside the main capitals of the country to have their work known and discovered.
+The three-votes system was thought to encourage the public to search more and more about the artist's work, allowing artists who live outside the main capitals of the country to have their work known and discovered.

+Since 2021, PIPA Online awards two winning artists with R$5,000 each.